School Committee - February 06, 2025

 And we're not doing that in our recommendation.

-So during the stakeholder feedback and some of the comments today, we got an important question, which is why don't we just keep this hard prohibition on questioning by law enforcement under any circumstances if apparent isn't present?
+Um, so we, during the stakeholder feedback and some of the comments today, we got an important question, which is why don't we just keep this hard prohibition on questioning by law enforcement under any circumstances if a parent isn't present.

 This is just me speaking off the cuff right now between rights and public safety.